Peter Hunt AM

 - Chaired the Securities Institute's Taskforce responsible for the Mergers and Acquisitions graduate diploma course from 1993 – 2000.

 - Member of the ASIC Advisory Panel from 2009 – 2012 and a founding member of Adara Partners (www.adarapartners.org).

 - Chaired Cambooya Services Pty Ltd, which runs the Family Office for the Vincent Fairfax Family, from 2010 - 2017.

 - Chairman and Co-Founder of Mind Medicine Australia (www.mindmedicineaustralia.org).

-- Chairman of Grameen Australian (www.grameen.org.au) and Grameen Australia Philippines.
+- Past Chairman of Grameen Australia (www.grameen.org.au) and Grameen Australia Philippines.